chocoteam/pychoco/paper/paper.md

 technologies are available in the Python ecosystem, it seems timely to make CP technologies more easily accessible in Python.
-High-level Python modelling libraries such as CPMpy [@guns_2019] and PyCSP³ [@lecoutre_2024] have opened up many perspectives in this direction, but most backend solvers still require a separate installation.
+High-level Python modelling libraries such as CPMpy [@guns_2019] and PyCSP³ [@lecoutre_2024] have opened up many perspectives in this direction, but several solvers still require a separate installation, especially commercial ones and those based on JVM (Java Virtual Machine) languages, such as Choco-solver.
 For most Python users, this can be an obstacle.
 It also limits direct solver access and the use of specific features and fine-tuning options that may not be available in high-level modelling libraries.
 Making Choco-solver more accessible to Python users and facilitating its integration as a backend solver into high-level modelling libraries were the main motivations for the creation of pychoco.
 In addition, the widespread use of Python in education was also an argument in favour of pychoco's implementation.

 # Design